telenz/HighDeDx-DisappTrks-Ntupler/README.md

 # DeDx-DisappTrks-Ntupler
 # =======================

-# Can be used to get ntuples out of RECO and AODSIM files
+# Can be used to get ntuples out of RECO and AOD files

 	mkdir HighDeDx-DisappTrks-Ntupler
  	cd HighDeDx-DisappTrks-Ntupler